sciZer0/7/v/README.md

 Folks in the space think this whole situation is mostly because the media are biased, executing a hidden order of the government, and people, on the other hand, are too stupid to see their own benefits and understand perspectives of crypto.

-But fundamentally, it is mainly because in the industry, there is still no strong, groundbreaking idea after one of a permissionless token with the fixed total-supply — which, by the way, has still not been implemented in full in reality, and the specific implementation of which has a lot of unsolvable flaws, technological and social (explained below).
+But fundamentally, it is mainly because in the industry, there is still no strong, groundbreaking idea after one of a permissionless token with the fixed total-supply — which, by the way, has still not been implemented in full in reality, and the specific implementation of which **Bitcoin**, has a lot of unsolvable flaws, technological and social (explained below).

 Plus, in the crypto space, there are really a lot of scammers and cheaters.